-Area-I, Inc. is a Metro-Atlanta based company dedicated to the development of state-of-the-art unmanned aircraft systems designed for use by the United States Armed Forces.
+Area-I, Inc., An Anduril Company, is a Metro-Atlanta based company dedicated to the development of state-of-the-art unmanned aircraft systems designed for use by the United States Armed Forces.
 We specialize in the development of unmanned aircraft systems that eject from host platforms or modular launch systems.
-These platforms are designed to meet the specific needs of our customers where we design, build, test, and ultimately deliver unique solutions to the customer.
+These platforms are designed to meet the specific needs of our customers, where we design, build, test, and ultimately deliver unique solutions to the customer.
 Area-I’s customers include the U.S. Air Force, U.S. Navy, U.S. Army, and NASA.

 The Simulation Developer is responsible for maintaining and updating Area-I’s in-house simulation environments used to analyze aircraft, mission, and autopilot performance.
 This role requires a strong understanding of vehicle dynamics and equations of motion.
 This role involves embedding with project engineering teams to provide subject matter expertise to design impacts on aircraft and mission performance through simulation evaluation.
 The role also includes flight test data analysis and simulation performance verification with flight data.